-One of Canada's oldest microbreweries, GIB offers 30-minute tours in which smiling guides walk you through the tiny brewing nook, established in the olden days of 1984.
-The brewery has grown exponentially since then and most of its beers are now made off-site, although some tasty small-batch brews are still made here on the island.
-The tour concludes with three samples in the Taproom.
+One of Canada's oldest microbreweries (established in 1984), GIB offers short tours on which smiling guides walk you through the tiny brewing nook.
+The brewery has grown exponentially since opening and most of its beers are now made off-site, although some excellent small-batch brews are still made here on the island.
+The tour concludes with samples in the Taproom.